Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 Like any other language, there are some challenging aspects, too.

-For example, several local dialects exist as per the region and social status.
-So, it is hard to get all varieties.
+For example, several local dialects exist according to region and social status.
+So, it is hard to get all the varieties.
 Further, the extra suffixes and particles make it a little complex and time-consuming.

-You will still talk easily after a few months of intensive learning.
-You just need some motivation and a proper study plan to reach your goal.
+After a few months of intensive learning, you will still talk easily.
+To reach your goal, you just need some motivation and a proper study plan.

 Where to learn Indonesian?